gyorilab/emmaa/doc/dashboard/model_queries.rst

 shown stating the type of error.

+The query will be received by the query service and return a response which is displayed in the Results table below.
+The result for each model is either a mechanistic path reported in English language which satisfies the query condition, or an explanation of why the query could not be evaluated on the model.

-The query will be received by the query service and return a response which shows if the query was applicable to the model or not.
-The typical response time can be up to a minute, so please be patient when posting queries.
-There is an initial start-up time for a query to be processed, making it more efficient to query multiple models at the same time.
+The page displays "Waiting for server response" and a loader bar while the query is being executed.
+The typical response time can be up to a minute so please be patient when posting queries.